Gotita de amor: Plot

 Isabel, affectionately called “Chabelita,” is abandoned at the door of an orphanage just days after her birth.
-Within its walls, she grows up enduring the relentless teasing of the other orphans and the strict discipline of the austere director, Justa.
-One day, her classmates present her with a forged birth certificate claiming her father’s name is Jesús García—a man they say is alive and resides in Mexico City.
-Clinging to the hope of finding a family, Chabelita escapes the orphanage and sets off for Mexico City to search for her supposed father.
+Within its walls, she grows up enduring the relentless teasing of the other orphans and the strict discipline of the cruel director, Justa.
+One day, as a mean prank, her classmates present her with a forged birth certificate claiming her father’s name is Jesús García—a man they say is alive and resides in Mexico City.
+Clinging to the hope of finding a family and escaping her cruel environment, Chabelita escapes the orphanage and sets off for Mexico City to search for her supposed father.

 Jesús, a humble street vendor, spends his days roaming the city streets while secretly dreaming of María Fernanda De Santiago, a refined woman from a world beyond his reach.
 He fell in love with her at first sight, though he knows she is an impossible love.
 One day, Chabelita unexpectedly appears, claiming him as her father.
 Despite knowing it is impossible for her to be his biological daughter, her charm and innocence win his heart.
-He welcomes her into his life and lovingly takes on the role of her father, forming a deep bond with the young girl.
+He welcomes her into his life and lovingly takes on the role of her father, forming a deep bond with the young girl, much to the annoyance of Jesus' original girlfriend Arcelia, who is obsessed with him and begins to dislike Chabelita for making him breaking up with her.

-Meanwhile, María Fernanda, the daughter of the prominent Ulises Aredondo, has never given up searching for the baby girl who was taken from her at birth.
+Meanwhile, María Fernanda, the daughter of the prominent Octavio De Santiago, has never given up searching for the baby girl who was taken from her at birth by her father.
 One fateful day, she encounters Chabelita and Jesús, becoming convinced that the sweet child is her long-lost daughter.
 She begins a fierce battle to reclaim her, unaware that love will ultimately set everything right.

 Despite enduring mistreatment, neglect, and a lack of affection, Chabelita’s indomitable spirit remains unshaken.
 Her unyielding optimism and boundless kindness touch everyone she meets, earning her the nickname “Gotita de amor” (Little Drop of Love).
 With her unwavering determination, she ultimately fulfills her greatest dream: to have a home filled with love.